 Because my wife is married to one from the Deep South, me, an Alabama person, her mother once kindly thought to gift her daughter with a subscription to Southern Living.
 I had to cancel the subscription due to the insanity of the contents.

 This magazine publication is devoted to “ideas & inspiration from across the South.”
 Such an enticing subtitle theme of the contents reads well, but the plot of this edition is badly watered down by the advertising content seen on the pages therein; a full 50% of the pages in all editions are advertisements.
 I counted them.
 That is alot of unsustainable consumerism which is being encouraged.
 Nonetheless, the subtitle theme did act itself out in me to the extent that I viewed the ideas in the publication, and became inspired to comment…about the perceived insanity…my perception, that is.

 On the front cover of the May 2014 edition we are invited to consider: 1) the South’s prettiest porches, 2) some bright garden ideas, and 3) some inviting table settings.
 On the back cover we are invited to consider a highly glammed up iteration of Charlize Theron, posing alluringly in an advertisement, of sorts, for Dior’s j’adore perfume.
-While Theron is not a true southern girl (she is from South Africa, however), she might as well be considered as a type of southern emissary for she did play a pretty smashing role as Adele Invergordon in the ultimate and classic story from southern golf lore, “The Legend of Bagger Vance,” a movie just referenced in the previous meditation Journal for its mystical qualities.
+While Theron is not a true southern girl (she is from South Africa, however), she might as well be considered as a type of southern emissary for she did play a pretty smashing role as Adele Invergordon in a classic story from southern golf lore, “The Legend of Bagger Vance.”

 However, as an emissary for Dior, Theron may not be acting in the consumers’ best interests.
 Southern women should be aware.
 The j’adore perfume receives moderate to severe ratings as being chemically toxic in ratings scales from the Environmental Working Group.